 Jones considers herself a fan of "old music."
 She cites Bill Evans, Billie Holliday, Willie Nelson, Aretha Franklin, and Ray Charles as examples.
 That type of music, she says, "is just so badass and original."

-Although today she makes her music with her voice and a piano, she began her musical career in junior high with the alto saxophone.
+She made her mark with her voice and a piano, but she began her musical career in junior high with the alto saxophone.

 Jones briefly attended the music program at the University of North Texas before moving to New York City after two years there.

 On the night of her 21st birthday, she was heard by music-industry accountant Shell White, who got her demo to the President of Blue Note Records, the famous jazz record label.
 Soon, she was signed.

 She is the daughter of Ravi Shankar, a famous Indian musician known for teaching George Harrison how to play the sitar.
 He is 59 years older than Norah, and was estranged from her most of her life.
 She saw him infrequently most of her life and reconnected in the years before his 2012 death.
 She often downplayed their relationship, as she didn't like to be thought of as "Ravi Shankar's daughter."
 Jones' mother is a New York concert promoter named Sue Jones.

 She swears like a sailor.
 Her cuss phrase of choice is "Suck my ass," which she knows in Dutch and German.

 On her first album, there are guest appearances by jazz guitarist Bill Frisell and session drummer Brian Blade.